CristopherErazo/devtools_scicomp_project_2025/README.md

    110       500        189.9      0.4      0.0      return S  , key
 ```

-Profiling shows that the most expensive operations are computing local fields $h_i$ and probabilities $P(s_i = +1 \mid \boldsymbol{s}_{\setminus i})$ but the load is different for different modes.
+Profiling shows that the most expensive operations are computing local fields $h_i$ and probabilities $P(s_i = +1 \mid \mathbf{s}_{\setminus i})$ but the load is different for different modes.
 Implementing other optimization techniques, such as vectorization across chains when possible, may yield significant speedups.

 ---